Every Learner Everywhere

 Related reading: Disaggregating Learning Data to Support Equity Efforts: Resources for College and University Instructors

-Some of the surveyed faculty were at institutions partnering with the Every Learner Everywhere network to implement adaptive courseware to close equity gaps for minoritized, poverty-affected, and first-generation students.
+Some of the surveyed faculty were at institutions partnering with Every Learner to implement adaptive courseware to close equity gaps for minoritized, poverty-affected, and first-generation students.
 Much of that implementation support specifically focuses on improving two EBT practices in digital learning environments — active learning and formative practice.

 Khedkar says Tyton Partners plans to continue to develop and identify resource guides and tools related to evidence-based teaching practices for faculty and administrators and that future research will examine how implementation support impacts student experiences and satisfaction.